thi-ng/umbrella/examples/svg-waveform/README.md

 yarn build
 ```

-Builds a minified version of the app and places it in `/public` directory.
+Builds a minified version of the app and places it in `/public`
+directory.

 ## Authors

-TODO
+- Karsten Schmidt

 &copy; 2018